villekf/OMEGA-doc/docs/source/gate.rst

 When using GATE data (ASCII or ROOT, Python supports only ROOT) the only requirements are that any of the options that you have selected are actually present and that volume IDs have been stored.
 For example, if you wish to obtain the original source image, you need to select all the source coordinates in the coincidence mask, and trues require both event IDs as well as scatter numbers.
 It is also recommended to select the time stamp for the first single.
-More information on the necessary variables in the coincidence mask below.
+More information on the necessary variables in the coincidence mask is below.

 Data produced through clusters, e.g. files with name1.dat/root, name2.dat/root, etc. do not need to be combined.
 Neither is there any need to adjust the time slice, i.e. it can be the same as the total duration as time step/slices can be adjusted freely as long as the time tag is included in the coincidence mask.
 Having a different time slice will cause all the data to be combined in the case of static reconstruction.
 ALL files present in the folder specified by ``options.fpath`` will be loaded and included.
 Different simulations should thus be in different folders.

-OMEGA has been tested mainly with cylindricalPET system, but it does also work with CPET, ECAT and scanner (OPET is untested, but should also work).
-This, however, applies only to ASCII data and in the case of scanner, the number of levels should be five as in cylindricalPET.
+OMEGA has been tested mainly with cylindricalPET systems, but it does also work with CPET, ECAT, and scanner (OPET is untested, but should also work).
+This, however, applies only to ASCII data, and in the case of scanner, the number of levels should be five as in cylindricalPET.
 ROOT data, currently, only supports cylindricalPET and, most likely, the similar OPET.
 CPET, on the other hand, cannot be used without modifications as it uses continuous detectors.
-The only way to reconstruct CPET data is to use it in list-mode mode, see :doc:`customcoordinates` for details.
+The only way to reconstruct CPET data is to use it in list-mode mode; see :doc:`customcoordinates` for details.
 This means that you need to extract the absorption coordinates (e.g. ``[coincidences, ~, ~, ~, ~, x, y, z] = load_data(options);``) and then input those coordinates to the options struct (e.g. ``options.x = x; options.y = y; options.z = z;``).
 This will enable a list-mode reconstruction.
 The reconstructed results may, however, be more unreliable than with other PET systems.
 Corrections are not available on CPET systems.

-Coincidences are loaded from files including the string "Coincidences" (ASCII) or from tree named Coincidences (ROOT).
+Coincidences are loaded from files including the string "Coincidences" (ASCII) or from a tree named Coincidences (ROOT).
 Delays are loaded similarly ("delay" and delay tree).

 If you wish to easily view the GATE data in matrix form, ASCII is the recommended format.
 If you wish to use ROOT format, you can control the data saved with the coincidence mask just as with ASCII or binary
-(unsupported) data (undocumented in GATE), this also means that the coincidence mask of ASCII affects ROOT data as well.
+(unsupported) data (undocumented in GATE); this also means that the coincidence mask of ASCII affects ROOT data as well.

 Coincidence mask
 ^^^^^^^^^^^^^^^^